mofo7777/Stackoverflow/README.md

 This program shows the basic essentials for implementing a custom sink renderer, to be used by a Media Session.
 The stream sink format is MFVideoFormat_RGB32.

+You must register the MinimalSinkRenderer.dll with this command, and with the administrator rights : regsrv32 MinimalSinkRenderer.dll.

 ## ScreenCaptureEncode

 This program takes screenshots using Directx9, and create a mp4 video file with Mediafoundation API.
 In this example, the video duration is 5 seconds, see VIDEO_FRAME_COUNT to change it.